4TUResearchData/soss/README.md

 - Use either Shape validators or SPARQL queries
 - Integrate into FAIR evaluator

-* Overview of the methodology: from a collection of software projects on 4TU, it produces reproducible sets of software artefacts and compare with FAIR evaluator
+## Overview of the methodology:

+From a collection of software projects on 4TU, it produces reproducible sets of software artefacts and compare with FAIR evaluator

 ```mermaid
 graph LR